kganeshnayak/SocialLogin/README.md

 	Note: For SignIn with Google, add GoogleService-Info.plist to your bundle also add REVERSED_CLIENT_ID (found in GoogleService-Info.plist) to URL Schemes in Target->URL Types.
+ 	      Also note that CompletionHandler is of type completion block with NSDictionary as the parameter. typedef void (^CompletionHandler)(NSDictionary* userInfo);
+ 	      Use "userId" key to get user id and "email" to get email id.

 3. In your project AppDelegate add these code as below: